PsyProtocol/psy-sdk/qed_compiler/docs/src/setup_your_ide.md

 ✅ Additional Notes
 * 	`vim.filetype.add(...)` tells Neovim that `.qed` files should be handled as the qed filetype.
 * 	`vim.treesitter.language.register("rust", "qed")` means `.qed`files will reuse Rust’s highlighting engine via Tree-sitter.
-*	Make sure the `qed-lsp-server` binary is either in your PATH or referenced using the full path.
+*	Make sure the `psy-lsp-server` binary is either in your PATH or referenced using the full path.

 ###  3️⃣ Navigation & Reference Lookup in Neovim
-Once your qed-lsp-server is properly registered and running in Neovim, you can use the following built-in LSP keybindings to navigate your QED code efficiently.
+Once your psy-lsp-server is properly registered and running in Neovim, you can use the following built-in LSP keybindings to navigate your QED code efficiently.
 ```lua
 -- Place these in your init.lua or keymap config file if not already present
 vim.keymap.set("n", "gd", vim.lsp.buf.definition, { noremap = true, desc = "Go to Definition" })